IBM/watson-banking-chatbot/README.md

 > Watson Conversation is now Watson Assistant.
 Although some images in this code pattern may show the service as Watson Conversation, the steps and processes will still work.

 # Create a banking chatbot with FAQ discovery, anger detection and natural language understanding

-In this developer journey, we will create a chatbot using Node.js and Watson Assistant.
+In this code pattern, we will create a chatbot using Node.js and Watson Assistant.
 The Assistant flow will be enhanced by using Natural Language Understanding to identify entities and using Tone Analyzer to detect customer emotions.
 For FAQs, a call to the Discovery service will use passage retrieval to pull answers from a collection of documents.

-When the reader has completed this journey, they will understand how to:
+When the reader has completed this pattern, they will understand how to:

 * Create a chatbot that converses via a web UI using Watson Assistant and Node.js
 * Use Watson Discovery with passage retrieval to find answers in FAQ documents